MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 To achieve the basic layout that we need:

-- We will add a new .xml file - called `TipView.axml` into the `/Resources/Layout` folder.
+- We will add a new .xml file - called `TipView.xml` into the `/Resources/Layout` folder.

 - We will edit this file using the XML editor - the designer gives us a visual display, while the VS editor **sometimes** gives us XML Intellisense.
 Open the file, go to the "Source" tab and replace the file content with the following code: